 You will be prompted to change the current admin password with your own password.
 Follow the instructions in the image below.

-After you click Apply on STEP 10 you will be prompted to change your account information.
-Click Save.
+After you click Apply on STEP 12 you will be prompted to change your account information.
+Change it, then click Save.
 Follow the instructions in the image below.

 Note: If you want to run the Redmine container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.

 Note: Find out how to update the Redmine container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.